Current Weather in Cleveland, Ohio

 And in no time at all I have clean nails and I am all caught up on this week’s emotional antics of Meredith, Izzie and Cristina.

-3 Responses to “How to Clean Your Dirty Gardening Hands”
+4 thoughts on “How to Clean Your Dirty Gardening Hands

 Just scratch some bar soap so that the underside of your nails has a nice film of soap, preventing the dirt from wedging itself in there.
 Then you only have to worry about the skin around your nails.